 Because I watch my transaction deadlines like a hawk, I know exactly how the REPC reads in regard to the deadlines (and other items), I was able to protect my client's interest and advise accordingly.

-This is only one instance but knowing your REPC, attending classes on it (especially when there are changes), periodically reviewing it to freshen up allows you to advise your clients well, protect your clients using the REPC and answer questions correctly based on the REPC.
+This is only one instance but knowing your REPC, attending classes on it (especially when it changes) and periodically reviewing it to freshen up allows you to advise your clients well, protect your clients using the REPC and you answer questions correctly based on the contract.

 If you don't know the real estate purchase contract you risk jeopardizing your client's earnest money, missing key parts when presenting an offer or accepting an offer, missing key parts during negotiations and many more things.